-We expect that the noncompliant status of certain covenants of our term loan and credit facility, described below, and the potential expected cash outflows required to pursue legal appeals or other strategies may limit our ability to pursue all of our plans for our business.
+We expect that the potential expected cash outflows required to pursue legal appeals or other strategies may limit our ability to pursue all of our plans for our business.
 Furthermore, the uncertainty as to the resolution of the litigation, as well as any potential impairments to our intellectual property rights stemming from the litigation, could limit our ability to raise new capital from investors to operate our business.

 On May 21, 2008, we entered into a \$10 million maximum debt facility with Silicon Valley Bank.
-Included in this facility is a four-year term debt of \$5 million and a revolving line of credit facility available for the remaining balance.
-The facility has a total maximum debt capacity of \$10 million.
-At March 31, 2009, there was an outstanding balance of \$4.6 million under the term loan, and no outstanding balance under the revolving facility.
-Principal under the term loan is payable in 42 monthly installments beginning in January 2009.
-The loan terms require us to meet certain covenants relating to minimum adjusted EBITDA, and other specified financial ratios.
+Included in this facility was a four-year term debt of \$5 million and a revolving line of credit facility available for the remaining balance.
+The facility had a total maximum debt capacity of \$10 million.
+At June 30, 2009, there was an outstanding balance of \$4.3 million under the term loan, and no outstanding balance under the revolving facility.
+Principal under the term loan was payable in 42 monthly installments beginning in January 2009.
+The loan terms required us to meet certain covenants relating to minimum adjusted EBITDA, and other specified financial ratios.

 In December 2008, we entered into a First Amendment to Loan and Security Agreement with Silicon Valley Bank.
 The amendment adjusted interest rates under the \$10 million debt facility, revised certain minimum EBITDA covenants under the facility, and added intellectual property to the assets securing the facility.
-The new interest rate on the revolving line of credit is a floating rate of the prime interest rate plus 1.0%, with a minimum rate of 5.0%.
-The new interest rate on the term loan is a floating rate of the prime interest rate plus 1.5%, with a minimum rate of 5.5%.
-As a result of the recognition of the estimated expense associated with our litigation with Hansen, as described more fully in Part II, Item 1 "Legal Proceedings", we are not in compliance with some covenants associated with the term loan and the revolving line of credit.
-Accordingly, Silicon Valley Bank may declare the balance of those debt facilities immediately due and payable.
-Furthermore, this non-compliance may result in an interest rate increase under our debt facility in an amount equal to the default rate of an additional five percentage points.
-Since the loan may be considered to be due and payable, we have reflected the entire balance of the loan within current liabilities in our balance sheet as of March 31, 2009.
+The new interest rate on the revolving line of credit was a floating rate of the prime interest rate plus 1.0%, with a minimum rate of 5.0%.
+The new interest rate on the term loan was a floating rate of the prime interest rate plus 1.5%, with a minimum rate of 5.5%.
+As a result of the recognition of the estimated expense associated with our litigation with Hansen, as described more fully in Part II, Item 1 "Legal Proceedings", we were not in compliance with some covenants associated with the term loan and the revolving line of credit.
+Accordingly, Silicon Valley Bank could have declared the balance of those debt facilities immediately due and payable.
+Furthermore, this non-compliance may have resulted in an interest rate increase under our debt facility in an amount equal to the default rate of an additional five percentage points.
+Silicon Valley Bank granted us forbearance from declaration of default through July 17, 2009 and withdrew our ability to obtain any new funding under the existing line of credit.
+On July 15, 2009, we repaid the outstanding balance of the term loan and terminated the credit facility, reducing our cash balance by approximately \$4.2 million.